-Focal dystonia is an irregular movement disorder specific to one part of the body.
-In dystonia, muscle contractions cause irregular movements, twitches, tics, and twisted or repetitive postures.
-These may be continuous or off and on.
-The most common types of focal dystonia are:
+Focal dystonia (FD) is a movement problem that happens in one part of the body.
+A person may have unusual movements, twitches, and tics.
+It may happen all the time or off and on.
+The most common types are:

 - Blepharospasm—an eye twitch

-- Cervical dystonia or spasmodic torticollis—affecting the neck
+- Cervical dystonia or spasmodic torticollis—happens to the neck

-- Segmental cranial dystonia, also known as Meige syndrome—affecting the jaw, tongue and eyes
+- Segmental cranial dystonia, also known as Meige syndrome—happens to the jaw, tongue, and eyes

 - Dystonia of the hand/arm, such as writer's cramp

-In many cases, the cause of primary dystonia is not known.
-In others, it may be genetic.
+In most people, the cause is not known.
+In others, it may be due to genes.

 - Carbon monoxide poisoning

 |The Process of Carbon Monoxide Poisoning Decreasing Available Oxygen|